22 Examples of Customer Retention Strategies That Actually Work

 7. Create a divide between you and your competitors.

-You have a reputation to cultivate, and setting yourself apart from your competitors can help establish authority.
+You have a reputation to cultivate, and setting yourself apart from your competitors can help establish authority and a passion to help your customers realize success.

 Customer Retention Strategy Example: Apple